I’ve always admired those old-fashioned looking intricately embroidered pillows that resemble tapestry. Now, I’m proud to say, I’ve made one myself.

-This pillow which features Jacobean embroidery, only measures 10-square inches but it contains more machine embroidery than I've ever applied to a single project.
+This Jacobean embroidered pillow project measures a mere 10-square inches but it contains more machine embroidery than I’ve ever applied to a single project.

 I love to incorporate a little machine embroidery into my pillow making and I think you’ll enjoy seeing how this project unfolded.